babel/website/website/blog/2018-06-26-on-consuming-and-publishing-es2015+-packages.md

 Is it as straightforward as just running Babel over `node_modules`?

-## The Current Complexities in Compiling Dependencies
+## Current Complexities in Compiling Dependencies

 ### Compiler Complexity

-Although it shouldn't deter us from making this a common practice, we should be aware that compiling dependencies does increase the surface area of issues and complexity.
+Although it shouldn't deter us from making this possible, we should be aware that compiling dependencies does increase the surface area of issues and complexity, especially for Babel itself.

+- Not every dependency needs to be compiled, and compiling more files does mean a slower build.
 - Compilers are no different than other programs and have bugs.
 - `preset-env` itself could have bugs because we use [`compat-table`](https://kangax.github.io/compat-table/es6/) for our data vs. [Test262](https://github.com/tc39/test262) (the official test suite).
 - Browsers themselves can have issues with running native ES2015+ code vs. ES5.
 - There is still a question of determining what is "supported": see [babel/babel-preset-env#54](https://github.com/babel/babel-preset-env/issues/54) for an example of an edge case.
 Does it pass the test just because it parses or has partial support?

-#### Specific Issues in v6
+#### Specific Issues in Babel v6

 Running a `script` as a `module` either causes a `SyntaxError`, new runtime errors, or unexpected behavior due to the [differences in semantics](https://developers.google.com/web/fundamentals/primers/modules#intro) between classic scripts and modules.